dmpop/koreader-compendium/docs/15-koreader-rsync.md

 ```

 !!! bug "Sync workaround"
     Running the described rsync-based shell script to download KOReader data doesn't affect the currently opened book.
 A simple workaround is to open a book that you are not reading and then run the script.
-I usually open the _KOreader Quickstart Guide_ book, and then run the script.
+I usually open the _KOReader Quickstart Guide_ book, and then run the script.

 ## Configure passwordless SSH access